nathanieldchu/ubuild_CCF/index.md

   block: hero-2
   headline: a new generation of <strong>extraordinary cultured foods</strong>
   content: We are crafting delicious, uncompromising foods using culinary tradition
-    and modern microbiology, inventing new and familiar flavors with remarkably small ecological footprints.
+    and modern microbiology, creating new and familiar flavors with remarkably small ecological footprints.
   cta:
     enabled: true